kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 The `fs_args` is used to configure the interaction with a filesystem.
 All the top-level parameters of `fs_args` (except `open_args_load` and `open_args_save`) will be passed in an underlying filesystem class.

-Example 1: Provide the `project` value to the underlying filesystem class (`GCSFileSystem`) to interact with Google Cloud Storage (GCS).
+Example 1: Provide the `project` value to the underlying filesystem class (`GCSFileSystem`) to interact with Google Cloud Storage (GCS)

 ```yaml
 test_dataset:
   type: ...